Kid’s Designer Glasses for SPECtacular Kids

 Choosing the right pair of spectacles for your child can be daunting, especially for the first time.
-At Auerbach & Steele our dispensing opticians will provide reassurance and use their technical and fashion expertise to help ensure your child enjoys wearing their new spectacles.
+At Auerbach & Steele, our dispensing opticians will provide reassurance and use their technical and fashion expertise to help ensure your child enjoys wearing their new spectacles.
 We specialise in quality children’s glasses frames

 Safety and comfort

-Safe, comfortable and fashionable are what we aim for when dispensing frames to children.
-Whether they wear their specs all the time or just for certain tasks, your child must feel they look good, and feel comfortable, otherwise they will not want to put them on.
+Safe, comfortable and fashionable are what we aim for when dispensing kid’s glasses frames.
+Whether they wear their specs all the time or just for certain tasks, your child must feel they look good, and feel comfortable, otherwise, they will not want to put them on.
 We pride ourselves in giving sensible and sensitive advice when it comes to helping choose your child’s spectacle frame.

 Geeky, pretty, funky, bright colours

 We have a huge range of very cool and chic frames for our young clientele.
 There is something for everyone in our frame choices – geeky, pretty, funky, bright colours, dark tortoiseshells and pop icon styles!

 Our children’s glasses frames are available in acetate plastics, traditional metal or in hypoallergenic titanium and stainless steel.
 How the frame fits is of vital importance.
 The frame must fit the bridge of the nose properly so that your child is looking through the correct part of the lenses (and not over the top) at all times.
 The sides must be the correct length to hold the frame in place without pressure on the ears.

 Lenses can be made in many different materials.
 We only supply safety impact resistant lenses on children.
 We can specially surface stronger prescriptions to make the lenses as thin as possible.
 Our Opticians will guide you through the choices of lens materials that are available and best for your child’s prescription.